2019

 Norfolk and Norwich University Hospital

-Concerns summary Critical ambulance records were not accessed or read by doctors, and senior medical staff lacked professional curiosity.
+Concerns summary (AI summary) Critical ambulance records were not accessed or read by doctors, and senior medical staff lacked professional curiosity.
 Poor record-keeping and an inadequate system for junior doctor case review by seniors were identified.

 John Wright